garrettwrong/cuTWED/CONTRIBUTING.rst

 3. Add a note to ``CHANGELOG.rst`` about the changes.
 4. Add yourself to ``AUTHORS.rst``.

 ..
-[1] If you don't have all the necessary python versions available locally you can rely on Travis - it will
+[1] If you don't have all the necessary python versions available locally you can try running against what you have with ```tox --skip-missing-interpreters```.
-       `run the tests <https://travis-ci.org/garrettwrong/cuTWED/pull_requests>`_ for each change you add in the pull request.

-       It will be slower though ...
+..
+[2] You may find the basic Docker containers helpful.
+They can be easily extended and still kept in isolation.
+See `.gitlab-ci.yml` for a basis.

 Tips
 ----